Looking4Cache/node-red-contrib-remote/README.md

 Version 1.5.0
 - Geofencing!
 You can add geofences in the apps.
 Entering and leaving them will trigger a message on the new output of the remote access node.
 - New instances will have the base url '/ui' again.
+- iOS App: Links with target '_blank' will be redirected to iOS.

 Version 1.4.0
 - In addition to the QR code, a link is now generated to add an instance in the app.